1. MPP PhD Representatives

 alois@kabelschacht.com

 Starting at the MPP, you are part of the IMPRS (International Max Planck Research School), which is a graduate school.
 With your application to be a PhD student, you automatically applied for the IMPRS.
 You need to have an official supervisor who belongs to a university so that you can submit your PhD thesis.
-Mainly there are two universities possible.
+Mainly there are two universities possible, namely TUM and LMU: below, you will find more info about bureaucracy related to each one of them.

 The TUM also demands PhD students to join its own graduate school (TUM-GS).
 You do not have to be part of the TUM-GS before you start here, but you should not wait too long to register there.
 The registration as a student (matriculation) is not mandatory but can be done after registration to the TUM-GS.